Being a birdwatcher isn’t actually about having all the gear and knowing all the birds. Birdwatching really is just…watching birds!

 Behaviour – what are they doing?
 How are they flying/moving?
 Are they interacting with others e.g. in a noisy flock or solitary and quiet?

 Once we have taken time to notice and admire the features of a bird, we can use this information to identify them.
 There are many books and apps with details on Australia’s birds.
-These resources generally guide you through identifying your bird.
+These resources will guide you through identifying your bird.
 They include information on the geographic area where the bird is known to live as well as the bird’s features.
+Often birdwatching is more about bird listening.
+You will sometimes hear a bird but not see it.
+Some of the resources below will also help you identify birds from their calls.

 Apps